 Readings: There are readings, films, and other materials assigned each week in this course.
-The assigned materials are listed in each weekly overview and on the weekly readings pages available under Modules.
+The assigned materials are listed in each weekly overview available under Modules.
 Your success in graded discussions and on quizzes will depend on your demonstrating clear understanding and critical engagement with these materials.